sage-code/eve/manual/structure.md

 ## Scripts

-Scripts are source code files having extension: *.eve. script names starts with lowercase letter can contain underscore and digits but no special characters.
-Longer names that use several words will separate with underscore.
+Scripts are source files having extension: *.eve.
+Script names are using lowercase letters can contain underscore and digits but no special characters or Unicode.
+Longer names that use several words can be separate with underscore.
 The script name can be 64 characters long.

 **directive**
 ```
-#script:name("description")
+#script:name("long_name")
 ```

+Script has a longer name/ descriptive name for reporting.

 **properties**